Ferguson has led Man Utd to a staggering 12 Premier League titles

 Another procession for United in the league and a third successive title.

-A 6-1 defeat of Arsenal all but wrapped the title up for Man Utd in February, placing them alongside Huddersfield in the 1920s, Arsenal in the 1930s and Liverpool in the 1980s as the only clubs to win three titles back-to-back.
+Man Utd's class of 2001 became only the fourth club to seal a title hat-trick A 6-1 defeat of Arsenal all but wrapped the title up for Man Utd in February, placing them alongside Huddersfield in the 1920s, Arsenal in the 1930s and Liverpool in the 1980s as the only clubs to win three titles back-to-back.

 New keeper Fabian Barthez was an instant success, while Sheringham enjoyed his best season in a Man Utd shirt with 21 goals.